Seasons & Conditions

 Spring is the highest-reward window for most anglers.
 The case for it:

-- The best dry-fly fishing of the year — trout feeding on top is the experience people picture.
+- The best dry-fly fishing of the year — trout feeding on top is the experience people picture when they imagine fly fishing.

-- Active fish across every water type — tailwaters, freestones, and private water all produce.
+- Active fish across every water type — tailwaters, freestones, and private water all produce, so the trip isn't dependent on a single river being in shape.

-- A guide reads the hatch and the flows for you — see what to expect on your first guided trip.
+- A guide reads the hatch and the flows for you — the single biggest spring variable is water condition, and that's exactly what local knowledge solves.
+See what to expect on your first guided trip.

 Frequently Asked Questions